tommybobbins/hotfvx/README.md

-# todo
+# HOTFv3

-####Job1 - check relays - relayread-redis
+House of the future code based.
+Replacement for hotfv3 repository Contains radicale forked from (h3ndrk/radicale-k8s)[https://github.com/h3ndrk/radicale-k8s]

-####Read relay state
+## ToDo

-####Write relay state to relay/type/state
+##Job1 - check relays - relayread-redis

-#Job2 - thermo calendar
+Read relay state
-#Read thermo calendar from radicale - populate redis
+Write relay state to relay/type/state

-#Read water calendar - populate redis
+##Job2 - thermo calendar

-#Job3 - water
+Read thermo calendar from radicale - populate redis Read water calendar - populate redis

-#Read redis for water
+##Job3 - water
-#Read user override for water user/water/requested
+Read redis for water
-#Determine if boiler should be on
+Read user override for water user/water/requested Determine if boiler should be on
-#Write requested state to relay/water/requestedstate
+Write requested state to relay/water/requestedstate

-Job 4
+##Job 4
 Move ingress to it's own namespace to speak to the services inside the other namespaces

-Job 5 - thermostat
+##Job 5 - thermostat
 Read thermo from redis
 Read temperatures from redis (calendar and user/heat/requested) Determine if boiler should be on
 Write requested state to relay/heat/requestedstate

-Job6 - update relays
+##Job 6 - update relays
 Compare relay/type/state to relay/type/requested.
 Adjust if different.
 Write relay state to relay/type/state